256-bit encryption

 Bismarck.
 It is true, they are either no where

-near the quality of Model Ship Master's ships,
+near the quality of your ships.

 I want to say a very special thanks for your